darioems/lightbulb/workshops/networking/1.2-backup/README.md

         create: yes
       notify: "restart network"
 ```
 Next we need to create a handler to restart networking if routes are changed.
 The name matters and must match what we are notifying in the task displayed above.
-In this case it has to be `restart network` but is user defined and as long as it matches the handler will be fun.
+In this case it has to be `restart network` but is user defined and as long as it matches the handler will be run.

 ```yml
   handlers: